-Homebound Instruction is a program provided by Rock Hill School District Three to serve students who have been or will be absent from school ten (10) or more consecutive school days due to illness, injury, or pregnancy.
-Homebound applications must be signed by a licensed physician and should be returned to the guidance counselor or to the homebound coordinator at the District Office within five (5) days of the student's initial absence from school.
+Homebound Instruction is a program provided by Rock Hill School District Three to serve students who have been or will be absent from school three (3) or more consecutive school days due to illness, injury, or pregnancy.
+Homebound applications must be signed by a licensed physician and should be returned to Mr. King within five (5) days of the student's initial absence from school.